philanderson888/course-notes/random/all.md

 ## 202412 web

-partykit is hosting like netlify
+partykit is hosting with cloudflare durable workers

 aws amplify build web apps from git